Harishi0375/GDG_HACKATHON/README.md

 * **Motivation:** While the base `gemini-2.0-flash-lite-001` model provides a strong starting point with prompt engineering, fine-tuning is essential to significantly enhance its performance on the specific hackathon task, particularly improving the accuracy and reliability of **descriptive localization** and overall **batch processing efficiency** for typical EdTech documents.
 * **Methodology:** Employing **Parameter-Efficient Fine-Tuning (PEFT)** using **LoRA (Low-Rank Adaptation)** via the Vertex AI managed tuning service.
 This allows adapting the large model efficiently using a smaller dataset and fewer computational resources.
 A LoRA rank of `4` was chosen as a starting point.
-* **Dataset:** A custom dataset was prepared in JSONL format, containing examples mapping input document GCS URIs (`gs://harishi-gdg-tuning-data/...`) to the desired structured Markdown output, including manually verified or corrected descriptive localization strings.
-This dataset (`tuning_data.jsonl`) currently contains initial examples and resides in GCS.
+* **Dataset:** A custom dataset was prepared in JSONL format, containing examples mapping input document GCS URIs (`gs://harishi-gdg-tuning-data/data/tuning_data.jsonl`) to the desired structured Markdown output, including manually verified or corrected descriptive localization strings.
+The correct format (`"contents": [{"role":"user",...}]`) was identified by referencing Google's example notebook `sft_gemini_summarization.ipynb` after initial attempts failed due to format detection errors.
-* **Current Status:** The fine-tuning job has been successfully launched via the **Vertex AI Studio UI** using the prepared dataset, targeting 100 training steps with LoRA rank 4.
+* **Current Status:** The fine-tuning job (`gdg-documind-flash-lite-tuned-console`) has been successfully launched via the **Vertex AI Studio UI** using the prepared dataset (after correcting the JSONL format), targeting 100 training steps with LoRA rank 4.
 The job is currently running.

 ### 3.5.
 Key Libraries